How To Measure Brand Equity?

 Brand value means different things to a different set of people.
 It is an objective term, and quantifying the qualitative value can be difficult.
 Though it is difficult, and the process of measuring brand equity can be challenging, it is not impossible.
 There are numerous ways in which brand equity can be measured.

-Most popular valuation approaches are:
+The most popular valuation approaches are:

 a) Historical Cost Method